Restaurant inspections for Catoosa and Walker counties for July 16-31, 2021

 Inspector’s notes

 Observed employees personal items (purse) not being stored in designated areas.
-CA — Discussed with PIC that all employee personal items must be stored in designated areas approved by the health authority and PIC had purse removed from foodservice prep area and relocated to designated area (i.e. PIC’s office).
+CA - Discussed with PIC that all employee personal items must be stored designated areas approved by the health authority and PIC had purse removed from food service prep area and relocated to designated area (i.e. PIC's office).
+New Violation.
+Correct By: 07/19/2021

 Observed hood filters over fryers not clean to sight or touch.
-CA — Discussed with PIC that hood filters must be ke clean to prevent the contamination of food.
+CA - Discussed with PIC that hood filters must be kept clean to prevent the contamination of food.
+New Violation.
+Correct By: 07/19/2021

 COOK OUT

-Note: Editor’s note: We are re-publishing this article due to misinformation, errors and omissions in the original article on Lake Winnepesaukah’s health department inspection scores, which was posted on Aug.
-3. We apologize for any problems these caused.
-If you find an error in one of our articles, please let us know by email (catoosacountynews@npco.com) or call 706-935-2621.